SolarDrill/SolarDrill/README.md

 - 👀 I’m interested in Python, Linux, Django
 - 🌱 I’m currently learning Python, Linux, Django
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Món #1541 Discord
+- 📫 How to reach me Món #1541 Discord, ramonsvnp@gmail.com

 <!---
 SolarDrill/SolarDrill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.